 How To Reach Pulwama

 The destination is easily accessible via major means of transport.
-Sheikh ul Alam Airport, popularly known as the Srinagar Airport, is the nearest air base to Pulwama.
-The airport is well connected with major cities like Mumbai, Jammu, New Delhi, and Bangalore.
-The closest rail link to the destination is Jammu Tawi Railway Station, which connects the destination with most part of India.
+Sheikh ul Alam Airport, popularly known as the Srinagar airport, is the nearest airbase to Pulwama.
+The airport is well connected with major cities like Mumbai, Jammu, New Delhi and Bangalore.
+The closest rail link to the destination is Jammu Tawi railway station, which connects the destination with most parts of India.